RMGProjects/RMG-Observations/Readme.md

 **NB** The mc_status variable will be determined by the worker_id routine that should also be completed by the user.
 For more information about this routine see the 'Other Functionality' section (below)

 Initially it was thought by RC that one such file would maintained throughout the project in which the application will be used.
 However, upon suggestions from contributors this now seems to be the wrong way to go about it.
 Rather, one dictionary will be created per task and will be saved with a timestamp and task name.

+* Interactions (example given in the knitting section with machine id code KN1, KN2 etc. In addition to the machine codes the following will be followed:

+	+ 'OO'  -  other operator
+	+ 'OS'  -  other supervisor
+	+ 'FIC' -  floor in charge
+	+ 'PM'  -  production management
+	+ 'OM'  -  other management
+	+ 'O'   -  other

+	At present I suspect it would be easier in terms of the readability of the code to produce this to have one interaction object (dict) created for each interaction as it is observed, but at the end of the task before the data are uploaded to dropbox for that data to automatically be placed in a task level dictionary that will then be saved to json.
+The individual interaction dictionary would look as follows (with an interaction with the floor in charge):

+	Interaction1 = { 'interaction_id' : 'FIC', 'interaction_length' : 0.55, 'initiator' : 1, topic : 3}
+	Interaction2 = { 'interaction_id' : 'KN1', 'interaction_length' : 1.32, 'initiator' : 2, topic : 4}

+	**NB** Initiator would be a code 1 = supervisor 2 = counterparty.
+The topic is also a code that will reference some typology of interactions yet to be defined.

+	Separately a list item could be created that measures the amount of time the supervisor was absent without the observer being able to follow.

+	The task duration would be exactly one hour (say) and at the end of that hour, all of the dictionaries created could be compiled into a single dict to be stored as json.
+I hold off displaying the format of this for now as it remains unclear to me as to whether the order of the interactions should be preserved, or whether some cumulative measure would suffice.

 Similar output should be generated for all tasks implemented in this application.